 Massage the scar area very gently using a gentle moisturizing cream.
 It is very important to massage in the cream in circular motions with your fingers.
 This will allow for better absorption and will relieve the swelling.
 This works perfectly for burns and closed scars, but is not advisable for open wounds or infections.

 Small movements can tug at the scar and even clothes can rub against it.
 Therefore, is highly recommended to bandage it with sterilized gauze.
 Remember that these should be breathable and sterile.
 In addition, to avoid rubbing, use silicone gel.
 You must only use creams, ointments and other remedies that have been recommended by your doctor.

 If your wound has already healed and the scar is quite noticeable, even after a year, there is little you can do to reduce its appearance.
 What you can do is camouflage it.
 You can cover it with make-up or with a tattoo (especially if the scar was on your eyebrow and you lost some hair).

-If you want to read similar articles to How to Heal a Scar Naturally, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to How to Heal a Scar Naturally, we recommend you browse around our Diseases & secondary effects category.